Beyond the 7-Day Playbook: Deploying Claude AI Across a Real Organization

 Most mid-market manufacturers run a custom-built or heavily customised ERP.
 Their pricing lives in spreadsheets that have been maintained for years.
 Their product catalogues have hundreds of configurations with interdependent options.
 Their documents follow brand templates that took someone weeks to build.

-Claude can work with all of this.
+Claude AI can work with all of this.
 But the instructions need to encode real business logic: head count formulas based on print width and colour configuration, 20% gross margin calculations, different terms for domestic versus international customers, safety rules that prevent internal cost data from leaking into customer-facing documents.
 This is instruction engineering, not prompt writing.
-The difference is the same as the difference between a script and a production system.
+The difference matters the same way the difference between a script and a production system matters.

-Anthropic has given us a remarkably capable model in Claude.
+Anthropic has given us a remarkably capable model in Claude AI.
 But capability without structure is just a chat window.
 The structure is where the value lives.

 Human complexity

 In a 200-person manufacturer, the people who would benefit most from AI are often the ones least equipped to set it up.
-A service engineer who spends hours digging through physical manuals for troubleshooting steps isn't going to write their own Claude instructions.
+Think about it: a service engineer who spends hours digging through physical manuals for troubleshooting steps isn't going to write their own Claude AI instructions.
 A procurement officer generating RFQs from scratch every time doesn't know what a “knowledge file” is.
 A floor supervisor in a factory outside a major city might not work primarily in English.

-The 7-day playbook assumes the person setting up Claude and the person using it are either the same person or very close to each other.
-In a larger organisation, they're often separated by several layers of hierarchy, different physical locations, and sometimes different languages.
-Adoption isn't a matter of sharing a project link.
+The 7-day playbook assumes the person setting up Claude AI and the person using it are either the same person or sitting close together.
+In a larger organisation, they're often separated by several layers of hierarchy, different physical locations, sometimes different languages.
+Adoption at that point isn't a matter of sharing a project link.
 It's change management.

 What structured deployment actually looks like

-We started Settle because we kept seeing the same gap.
-Companies knew Claude could help.
+I started Settle because I kept seeing the same gap.
+Companies knew Claude AI could help.
 Some had even tried the DIY approach.
 But they couldn't get from “a few people experimenting” to “the whole organisation using this daily.”

-Our approach has four phases.
-They're not revolutionary.
-They're just thorough.
+My approach has four phases.
+Nothing revolutionary.
+Just thorough.

 Phase 1: Workflow mapping

-Before we write a single instruction, we map every repeatable workflow in every department.
-Not at a strategy level — at the task level.
+Before I write a single instruction, I map every repeatable workflow in every department.
+Not at a strategy level, but at the task level.
 What does someone actually do, step by step, when they create a purchase order?
 Where does the data come from?
 Where do errors happen?
 Where does work pile up and wait?

 This is the step most DIY deployments skip entirely.
-And it's the step that determines whether the deployment generates real value or becomes a novelty that fades after month one.
+And honestly, it's the step that determines whether the whole thing generates real value or becomes a novelty that fades after month one.

 Phase 2: Instruction engineering

 Each project gets production-grade instructions.
-Not a paragraph of guidance — a complete specification of how Claude should behave for that specific workflow.
+Not a paragraph of guidance, but a complete specification of how Claude AI should behave for that specific workflow.

-For Orient's offer generator, the instructions encode their entire pricing logic: five spreadsheets covering different press configurations, formulas for calculating print heads based on width and colour, add-on component pricing, installation costs, and output formatting rules that match their 8-page branded document template.
-The instructions also include safety rules — never reveal internal costs or partner margins — and review gates that require human confirmation before finalising non-standard configurations.
+Take Orient's offer generator.
+The instructions encode their entire pricing logic: five spreadsheets covering different press configurations, formulas for calculating print heads based on width and colour, add-on component pricing, installation costs, and output formatting rules that match their 8-page branded document template.
+There are safety rules (never reveal internal costs or partner margins) and review gates that require human confirmation before finalising non-standard configurations.

 That single project took a document that previously required 3–4 hours of manual assembly down to 30 minutes.
 The instructions are several pages long.
-Writing them required understanding not just how Claude works, but how Orient's pricing works, how their sales process works, and where the edge cases are.
+Writing them required understanding not just how Claude AI works, but how Orient's pricing works, how their sales process works, and where the edge cases hide.

-This is what instruction engineering means in practice.
-It's the skill that turns Claude from a general-purpose assistant into a tool that knows your business.
+That's what instruction engineering means in practice.
+It's the skill that turns Claude AI from a general-purpose assistant into a tool that knows your business.

 Phase 3: Tiered rollout

 Not everything ships at once.
-We design a phased rollout based on implementation complexity:
+I design a phased rollout based on implementation complexity:

 - Tier 1: Use cases that need only instructions and knowledge files.
 No integrations.
 These ship in weeks one through four and start building the habit of daily use.